Sue9104/web-manual/install-trantrace/install-with-docker-compose.md

 ## Setup

-open Trantrace website on Chrome, login as root with initial password 123456, and  [change password in GUI](../getting-started/registration.md#change-password).
+Open Trantrace on Chrome, login as root with initial password 123456, and [change password in GUI](../getting-started/registration.md#change-password).